canonical/serial-vault/factory-serial-vault/README.md

 sudo snap enable factory-serial-vault
 ```

-Note:
+The local sqlite3 database will be generated and synchronized with the cloud serial vault.
- - The database will be initialized and run as the local user, so it is recommended that a user is created specifically to run the database service.
+The factory database will include all the data needed to provide signed serial assertions
- - The ```serviceinit``` command generates a keystore secret and that is used to encrypt the private keys that are stored in the database.
-It is important, to backup the keystore secret as well as the database so that the services can be recovered successfully.
+to devices in the factory.

 The services are then accessible via:
 Signing Service : http://localhost/v1/version